 Start with the baseline

 He was right.
-I had been so afraid of facing that starting number that I justified ignoring it and trying a couple things to see if it would make everything better.
+I had been so afraid of facing that starting number that I justified ignoring it and trying a couple of things to see if it would make everything better.

 Companies do the same thing with their internal comms.
 Companies have no baseline number for how well they are communicating with employees.